- Important: Color Render and Drawing Performance

 Click a shrub name in the Plant Colorization dialog box (example: Abronia fragrans).

-Scroll down through the symbol library using the scroll bar on the right side of the dialog box, and select a form.
+Select a symbol category, then scroll down through the symbol library using the scroll bar on the right side of the dialog box and select a form.

 Then select a color.